-I slightly modified this recipe from Fine Cooking Magazine All-Time FAVORITES (Dec 2013) to fit the ingredients we had at home.
-For example, instead of using Lamb Shank, I used lamb roast and the result was fantastic.
+I modified this recipe slightly from Fine Cooking Magazine’s All-Time Favourites (Dec 2013) to fit the ingredients we had at home.
+For example, instead of using Lamb Shank, I used lamb roast, and the result was fantastic.
 It is easy to make and the balance of flavours makes it grand!

 - 4- Medium leeks (white and light green only) halved lengthwise, washed and cut into 1- ½ -inch lengths